Should you sell backlinks/external links on your blog/website?

 Why?

 Your product niche is unrelated to the website.
-Even if the content is somewhat relatable, It is not natural that a SaaS based product website will mention a casino website/promote them.
+Even if the content is somewhat relatable, it is not natural that a SaaS-based product website will mention/promote a casino website.

-In some rare cases such as a case study showcasing a Saas product for a casino, you can.
+You can do so in some rare cases, such as a case study showcasing a SaaS product for a casino.

 Your Page vs the Page you are Linking to

-Consider the page that you’re linking on and the page you’re linking to.
-If it’s new content, ask yourself.
-Is this what I want to show my readers?
-Would it be relevant for them?
+Consider the page you’re linking to and the page you’re linking to.
+If it’s new content, ask yourself: Is this what I want to show my readers?
+Would it be relevant to them?

 If it’s relatable, would you want to direct your visitors to that page in case they get curious?
-Would it be useful to them or add value to their goal?
+Would it be helpful to them or add value to their goal?

 If not, then you have your answer.
 You do not accept that kind of content/link.